-Before the actual measurement starts, a Bluetooth connection between telescopic antenna and smartphone must be established.
+Before the actual measurement starts, a Bluetooth connection between Fusion Light control unit and

-Figure 7.6: Establishing a Bluetooth connection in operating mode "3D Ground Scan"
+Figure 7.6: Establishing a Bluetooth connection in operating mode "3D Ground Scan" smartphone must be established.

 As soon as the connection is established, stand at the beginning of the first scan line in order to begin the scan.
-As indicated in figure 7.6 you have to press the trigger button of your Rover UC to scan the first line.
+As indicated in figure 7.6 you have to press the trigger button of your Fusion Light to scan the first line.

 Once depressed the unit will now begin to record the measurement.

-- a) When the "Impulse Mode" automatic was selected, the operator must immediately begin his line.
+a) When the "Impulse Mode" automatic was selected, the operator must immediately begin his line.
 Move slowly forward until you reach the end of your line or until the unit no longer beeps.
 Once the unit has stopped the first row then prepare for your next row.
-To start the next row, again click on the multifunction button on the grip or tap on the screen of the smartphone. - b) If the manual function was selected in the "Impulse Mode", then the operator will be in complete control of the unit.
-After depressing the multifunction button on the telescopic antenna then the unit will record the measurement.
-Move forward to the next point and again push on the multifunction button to record the next measurement and so on.
+To start the next row, again click on the trigger button on the grip or tap on the screen of the smartphone.

+b) If the manual function was selected in the "Impulse Mode", then the operator will be in complete control of the unit.
+After depressing the trigger button on the Fusion Light control unit then the unit will record the measurement.
+Move forward to the next point and again push on the trigger button to record the next measurement and so on.
 The unit will wait for a manual entry until it reaches the end of the predetermined length initially input.
 Once the end has been reached then prepare for the second measurement row, and so on.